RunOpenCode/query-resources-loader-bundle/docs/twig-support.md

 # Twig support

 Sometimes, you will need to have complex queries which are built in runtime, depending on certain parameters provided by user.
 That is a major advantage of using some sort of query builder (like Doctrine's query builder) which allows you to do implement pretty complex query building logic.

-That is possible to do with string manipulation as well, however, code do tend to be quite complex and hard to interpret and maintain.
+It is possible to achieve the same with string manipulation as well, however, code do tend to be quite complex and hard to interpret and maintain.

 Query building is a desirable feature, and Twig can help you in doing such thing.